 GUY RAZ, HOST:

-Now to a story that's gripped a small town in Upstate, New York for the past five months.
-It's about 18 high school girls in the working-class town of Le Roy.
-It's just outside of Rochester.
-Reporter Susan Dominus wrote about it in this week's issue of the New York Times magazine, and she says it all started back in October when a high school cheerleader named Katie Krautwurst woke up from a nap.
+Now to a story that's gripped a small town in upstate New York for the past five months.
+It's about 18 high school girls in the working-class town of Le Roy; it's just outside Rochester.
+Reporter Susan Dominus wrote about it in this week's issue of the New York Times Magazine, and she says it all started back in October, when a high school cheerleader named Katie Krautwurst woke up from a nap.

 DOMINUS: She was probably having an anxiety attack but...

 RAZ: The same thing was still happening a few days later.

 DOMINUS: So they demanded some more testing.
 And I think at the end of the testing, the doctors just sort of said to them that she had tics.
 And that wasn't enough of an explanation for them.

 RAZ: That explanation was even harder to swallow when about a month later, Katie's best friend, a girl named Thera.